-2.2.1 The ships meeting the requirements of the Rules for the Classification and the LG Rules are assigned the descriptive notation: gas carrier added to the character of classification (see Section 2, Part I "Classification" of the Rules for the Classification).

-2.2.2 The descriptive notation is supplemented with the words: type 1G, type 2G, type 2PG and type 3G, depending on the extent, to which a ship meets the requirements of Part III "Stability.
+- 2.2.1 The ships meeting the requirements of the Rules for the Classification and the LG Rules are assigned the descriptive notation: gas carrier added to the character of classification (see Section 2, Part I "Classification" of the Rules for the Classification). - 2.2.2 The descriptive notation is supplemented with the words: type 1G, type 2G, type 2PG and type 3G, depending on the extent, to which a ship meets the requirements of Part III "Stability.
 Subdivision.
-Freeboard", as well as on the location of cargo tanks relative to the ship's shell plating and on the extent to which ship's survival capability is ensured taking into account the biological hazard of cargoes permitted for carriage.

-2.2.3 If a LG carrier is intended for the carriage of one specific cargo only, the name of that cargo, e.g. a type 2G (ethylene) gas carrier, is additionally indicated in the class notation.
-In this case, the requirements imposed on the ship are to take into account the specific hazards associated with the carriage of that cargo.

-2.2.4 If a LG carrier is intended for the carriage of several specific cargoes, the requirements are specified proceeding from the combination of properties of the most dangerous cargoes carried.

-2.2.5 When cargo tanks contain products, for which a type 1G ship is required, neither flammable liquids having a flashpoint of 60 °C or less, nor flammable products listed in Appendix 1, shall be carried in tanks located within the protective zones described in 2.4.1 of Part II "Ship Arrangement".

-2.2.6 When cargo tanks contain products, for which a type 2G/2PG ship is required, the flammable liquids as described in 4.2.6, shall not be carried in tanks located within the protective zones described in 2.4.2 of Part II "Ship Arrangement".
+Freeboard", as well as on the location of cargo tanks relative to the ship's shell plating and on the extent to which ship's survival capability is ensured taking into account the biological hazard of cargoes permitted for carriage. - 2.2.3 If a LG carrier is intended for the carriage of one specific cargo only, the name of that cargo, e.g. a type 2G (ethylene) gas carrier, is additionally indicated in the class notation.
+In this case, the requirements imposed on the ship are to take into account the specific hazards associated with the carriage of that cargo. - 2.2.4 If a LG carrier is intended for the carriage of several specific cargoes, the requirements are specified proceeding from the combination of properties of the most dangerous cargoes carried. - 2.2.5 When cargo tanks contain products, for which a type 1G ship is required, neither flammable liquids having a flashpoint of 60 °C or less, nor flammable products listed in Appendix 1, shall be carried in tanks located within the protective zones described in 2.4.1 of Part II "Ship Arrangement". - 2.2.6 When cargo tanks contain products, for which a type 2G/2PG ship is required, the flammable liquids as described in 4.2.6, shall not be carried in tanks located within the protective zones described in 2.4.2 of Part II "Ship Arrangement".

-2.2.7 In each case, for cargo tanks loaded with products, for which a type 1G or 2G/2PG ship is required, the restriction applies to the protective zones within the longitudinal extent of the hold spaces for those tanks.

-2.2.8 The flammable liquids and products described in 4.2.6 may be carried within these protective zones when the quantity of products retained in the cargo tanks, for which a type 1G or 2G/2PG ship is required, is solely used for cooling, circulation or fuelling purposes.

-2.2.9 Where a ship is fitted with a regasification unit for cargo export to shore and provided the requirements of 3.22, Part VI "Systems and Piping" are met, the symbol RGU (Regasification unit) shall be added to the ship's class notation.
-In addition, the requirements of 2.2.5.5, Part VII "Electrical Equipment" and Part V "Fire Protection" shall be met.

-2.2.10 Where a ship is fitted with a gas combustion unit complying with 4.3, Part VI "Systems and Piping", the symbol GCU (Gas combustion unit) shall be added to the ship's class notation.
+- 2.2.7 In each case, for cargo tanks loaded with products, for which a type 1G or 2G/2PG ship is required, the restriction applies to the protective zones within the longitudinal extent of the hold spaces for those tanks. - 2.2.8 The flammable liquids and products described in 4.2.6 may be carried within these protective zones when the quantity of products retained in the cargo tanks, for which a type 1G or 2G/2PG ship is required, is solely used for cooling, circulation or fuelling purposes. - 2.2.9 Where a ship is fitted with a regasification unit for cargo export to shore and provided the requirements of 3.22, Part VI "Systems and Piping" are met, the distinguishing mark RGU (Regasification unit) shall be added to the ship's class notation.
+In addition, the requirements of 2.2.5.5, Part VII "Electrical Equipment" and Part V "Fire Protection" shall be met. - 2.2.10 Where a ship is fitted with a reliquefaction unit for cargo vapours complying with 4.2, Part VI "Systems and Piping", the distinguishing mark RLU (Reliquefaction unit) shall be added to the ship's class notation.
+The documentation specified in 4.4 shall be submitted to confirm the fulfillment of the requirements applying to ships with the distinguishing mark RLU. - 2.2.11 Where a ship is fitted with a gas combustion unit complying with 4.3, Part VI "Systems and Piping", the distinguishing mark GCU (Gas combustion unit) shall be added to the ship's class notation.